 Per Persson, Dean, Faculty of Science

-Two student representatives from Teknologkåren, LTH, and Lunds Naturvetarkår (LUNA) / The Science Doctoral Student Council (NDR)
+Two student representatives from the Faculty of Engineering (TLTH) and the Faculty of Science (LUNA) / Science Doctoral Student Council (NDR)

-Per Mickwitz, Pro Vice-Chancellor for research, sustainability, and campus development
+Per Mickwitz, Chair, Pro Vice-Chancellor for Research, Sustainability, and Campus Development

 Annika Olsson, Dean, LTH